MOHITJOSHI.COM (domain name created on 15 March 2014)

 Here, one up quark of the positive bottom sigma-star baryon emits a gluon and the up quark remains itself as an up quark u.

 The gluon then decays into a down quark d and an antidown quark d`.
-This antidown quark d` combines with the up quark u (which had emitted the gluon) of the positive bottom sigma-star baryon to produce a positive pion π+ (ud`).
+This antidown quark d` combines with that up quark u of the positive bottom sigma baryon which had emitted the gluon and produces a positive pion π+ (ud`).

 The down quark d (produced by the decay of the gluon) combines with the remaining up quark and the bottom quark of the positive bottom sigma-star baryon to produce a neutral bottom lambda baryon Λb0 (udb).